 - Download one of our SBSAR files and load it up in the Player application.

 - Customise the material as required (see links)

 - Export the Substance into image files, you’ll only need base color, roughness, normal and height selected.
 (The default export settings are fine but you may want to select .tif or .png, rather than the default .jpg as a filetype.)

 - Jump over to Blender and make sure the Node Wrangler add-on is enabled in the user preferences menu.

 - Create a new material on the object you would like the material to appear on.

-- With the principled Shader selected, press Ctrl + Alt + T, this activates the ‘Load Principled set’ feature of the node wrangler addon.
+- With the principled Shader selected, press Ctrl + Shift + T, this activates the ‘Load Principled set’ feature of the node wrangler addon.
 From here just select all the files and the addon will create all the nodes for you.

 - All that’s left now is to activate adaptive subdivision for superior results.